The Quigley Lab is located at the Helen Diller Family Comprehensive Cancer Center, part of University of California San Francisco.

 Our lab studies tumor biopsies donated by cancer patients using molecular assays and computational methods for genome analysis.
 Our goal is to reconstruct how the tumor formed and changed by interrogating the tumor’s genome (DNA mutations and structural variation), epigenome (DNA methylation and shape), and transcriptome (gene activity levels).
 With this information, we can understand the biology of lethal cancer, develop new biomarkers to select which patients will respond to therapy, and understand how therapy resistance develops.

 We don't work alone!
 Our lab practices team science in close collaboration with physicians and laboratory investigators.
 Many of our studies were made possible through the Prostate Cancer Foundation-funded West Coast Dream Team collaboration.
-Most of all, we are grateful to the generous and thoughtful contributions of men living with prostate cancer who choose to donate their time and tissue to our studies.
+Most of all, we are grateful to the generous and thoughtful contributions of men living with prostate cancer, their families, and caregivers, who make our studies possible.

 Key publications